Welcome to Miami! (Bienvenidos a Miami!)

 You’ve made it to one of the most beautiful cities in Florida — Miami!
 And with so much to see and do (and eat!), your money can be spent quickly.
 But you don’t have to go into debt, because this is one city that has a lot to offer- and a lot of what it offers is free (or close to it)!

-Here are several free things to do in Miami (or relatively inexpensive) while you’re in the beautiful beach town in South Florida!
+Here are some of the best free things to do in Miami (or relatively inexpensive) while you’re in the beautiful beach town in South Florida!